dal-liu/my-chip8/README.md

 # my-chip8

-A simple CHIP-8 emulator written in Rust that I made for learning purposes.
+A simple CHIP-8 interpreter written in Rust.
 It uses SDL2 for rendering and handling input.
+I made this project to learn the Rust programming language and as a foray into emulation development.